ilias404/HTB-Sherlocks/Campfire-2/README.md

 # Task 2: Please confirm the User Account that was targeted by the attacker.

+We can find it from the previous task.

 Ans: `arthur.kyle`

 # Task 3: What was the SID of the account?

+> The `SID (Security Identifier)` is a unique identifier assigned to a Windows account, user, group, or computer.

+In the same event, we can find the SID of the user's account.

 <img width="676" height="303" alt="image" src="https://github.com/user-attachments/assets/c32ae6c1-0db9-4cca-abd4-b6b393cdc7c1" />